ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

-## Collecting activity logs
+## Collecting events
 {: #collect}

 The {{site.data.keyword.cloudaccesstrailshort}} service only captures activity data that is related to API calls and other actions that are made to selected cloud services in the {{site.data.keyword.Bluemix_notm}}.
-See [Supported cloud services](/docs/services/cloud-activity-tracker/cloud_services.html#cloud_services) for a list of services.

 * Events are collected automatically.
 * The events that are collected in {{site.data.keyword.cloudaccesstrailshort}} comply with the Cloud Auditing Data Federation (CADF) standard.
 The CADF standard defines a full event model that includes the information that is needed to certify, manage, and audit security of applications in cloud environments.